named-data/ndn-cpp/android-native/INSTALL-android.md

     . <NDN-CPP-root>/android-native/setenv-android.sh

+If it says "Error: FIPS_SIG does not specify incore module", you can ignore it.

-(This runs the script from https://wiki.openssl.org/images/7/70/Setenv-android.sh which is configured for android-ndk-r9 and arm .
+(This runs the script from https://wiki.openssl.org/images/7/70/Setenv-android.sh which is configured for android-ndk-r10 and arm .
 You may need to edit it to change _ANDROID_NDK, _ANDROID_ARCH, _ANDROID_EABI and _ANDROID_API .
 For details, see https://wiki.openssl.org/index.php/Android#Adjust_the_Cross-Compile_Script .)

 In a terminal, change directory to the extracted openssl distribution and enter: